Bankrupting DoS Attackers

-\begin{itemize} \item \textbf{Without Latency:} All messages are sent instantaneously.
-So, the clients always know the exact threshold value; and the RB solutions attached to jobs sent to the server always arrive before any change in threshold value, and thus are always serviced.
+{\bf Communication Latency.} We have two problem variants: \begin{itemize} \item \textbf{Zero-latency:} All messages are sent instantaneously.
+So, the clients always know the exact \currentprice; and the fees attached to jobs sent to the server always arrive before any change in the \currentprice, and thus are always serviced.

-\item \textbf{With Latency:} Communication is \emph{partially synchronous}~\cite{dwork1988consensus,lynch1996distributed}: there is some maximum latency, {\boldmath{$L$}} seconds, for any message to be received after it is sent.
-Also, there is some maximum number of good jobs, {\boldmath{$M$}}, that can be generated over $L$ seconds.
-Both $L$ and $M$ are unknown to the algorithm, but known to the adversary.
-Also, the adversary controls the timing of messages subject to the above constraints. \end{itemize}
+\item \textbf{Asynchronous:} Communication is \emph{asynchronous}~\cite{lynch1996distributed}: there is some unknown maximum latency, {\boldmath{$\Delta$}} seconds, for any message to be received after it is sent.
+This latency can also capture the maximum time it took any client to attach a fee.
+Also, there is some unknown maximum number of good jobs, {\boldmath{$M$}}, that can be generated over $\Delta$ seconds.
+Both $\Delta$ and $M$ are known to the adversary, but not to the algorithm.
+Also, the adversary controls the timing of all messages subject to the above constraints.